-Sikh man shot in Washington allegedly told 'to go back to your country'
+Sikh man's shooting in Washington investigated as hate crime

 - Sikh man was shot in Kent, Washington

-- The gunman allegedly told the victim to "go home"
+- Gunman allegedly told the victim to "go back to your country"

-(CNN)Police are searching for a gunman who allegedly walked onto a driveway in Washington state and shot a Sikh man in the arm, authorities said.
+(CNN)Police are searching for a gunman who allegedly walked onto a residential driveway in Washington state and shot a Sikh man in the arm, authorities said.

 The gunman allegedly told the man "Go back to your country."
 Police are investigating the shooting in Kent as a possible hate crime, according to CNN affiliate KIRO.